How to Fix Scratches on Engineered Hardwood Floors

 - Prep your floor wax according to the directions.
 Before you proceed, hold a sample of the wax next to the floor to compare the shade.
 You may need to blend different colors of wax to get an exact match for your flooring.

 - Fill the scratch.
 Using the plastic putty knife, take a small amount of wax and push it into the scratch.
 Press it down at a diagonal angle until the scratch is filled.
 Use the flat end of the knife to remove excess wax so that the wax in the scratch is level with the rest of the floor.

 - Lightly wipe the floor using a cotton cloth.
 Remove excess wax from the floor without removing any wax filling the scratch.
-If you need to even out the wax, you can buff the area very lightly with fine grit sandpaper.
+If you need to even out the wax, you can buff the area very lightly with a fine-grit sandpaper.

 If you’ve fixed a number of scratches and feel as though the results don’t blend in perfectly, you may want to consider staining your engineered hardwood floors.
 The stain will help to lock in the wax you’ve applied and create a more even and consistent color throughout the room so that the fixed scratches blend in.